j3k0/cordova-plugin-purchase/doc/api.md

  - `product.valid` - Product has been loaded and is a valid product
  - `product.canPurchase` - Product is in a state where it can be purchased
  - `product.owned` - Product is owned
+ - `product.downloading` - Product is downloading non-consumable content
+ - `product.downloaded` - Non-consumable content has been successfully downloaded for this product
  - `product.transaction` - Latest transaction data for this product (see [transactions](#transactions)).

 ### *store.Product* public methods